VCityTeam/UD-Viz-Template/Readme.md

 You will need to install the following tools
 - npm (refer to [here for some quick guidelines](https://github.com/VCityTeam/UD-SV/blob/master/Tools/ToolNpm.md))
-- webpack that you can install through npm with `npm install webpack --save-dev`

 ## Basic (npm) project configuration